-Power BI Timeline is a custom visual that we need to download from the web to use, this is not a default visual available to use.
-Timeline visual is a kind of slicer we can use it to select multiple ranges of data values and see specific period visuals.
-Timeline visual can accept only “Date” values and anything other than date values cannot be applied to this slicer.
+Power BI Timeline is a custom visual that we need to download from the web to use.
+This is not a default visual available to use.
+Timeline visual is a kind of slicer.
+We can use it to select multiple ranges of data values and see specific period visuals.
+Timeline visuals can accept only “Date” values, and anything other than date values cannot be applied to this slicer.

 How to Import Timeline Visual to Power BI?

-Since Timeline visual is not built-in visual to use we need to import from the market place.
+Since Timeline visual is not a built-in visual to use, we need to import from the market place.
 Click on the below link first.

 Source: Power BI Timeline Slicer

-Now open Power BI file, under visualization click on “Import From File”.
+Now open the Power BI file, under visualization, click on “Import From File.”

 Now it will ask you to choose the downloaded file from the computer hard disk.
-Go to respective file directory and choose the file.
-After selecting the file hit on “Open” button.
+Go to the respective file directory and choose the file.
+After selecting the file, hit on the “Open” button.

-Now you should see this visual under visualization list.
+Now you should see this visual under the visualization list.

 Create Timeline Slicer in Power BI

-To work with Power BI Timeline visual slicer we need “Date” values with associated data.
-Below is the historical stock price for the past two years of one of the prestigious bank in India.
+To work with Power BI Timeline visual slicer, we need “Date” values with associated data.
+Below is the historical stock price for the past two years of one of the prestigious banks in India.

 - Insert power bi “Line Chart” from the visualization field.

-- For this blank power bi line chart drag and drop “Date” column to “Axis” field and “Stock Price” column to “Values” field of Line Chart.
+- For this blank power bi-line chart, drag and drop the “Date” column to the “Axis” field and “Stock Price” column to the “Values” field of Line Chart.

-- For date click on “Down” arrow and choose “Date” as the option.
+- For date, click on the “Down” arrow and choose “Date” as the option.

-Since the data is too large we cannot see all the data here in the line chart, so by adding power bi timeline slicer we can configure the chart.
+Since the data is too large, we cannot see all the data here in the line chart, so by adding a power bi timeline slicer, we can configure the chart.

 - Unselect the chart and insert Power BI “Timeline” custom visual that we have imported from the file.

-- For this Power BI timeline visual, we need to drag and drop “Date” column to “Time” field of this visual.
+- For this Power BI timeline visual, we need to drag and drop the “Date” column to the “Time” field of this visual.

 - Now take a look at the Timeline slicer and how it looks.